Small Screenshot CT

 When do they take place?

-The 80m CC events start in January and run through to July.
-They are held on Monday, Wednesday and Thursday evenings - Tuesdays are reserved for the UKAC contests which take place on 6m, 4m, 2m and 70cm.
-There are two sections, QRP for power up to 10w, and Low Power for power up to 100w.
+The 80m CC events start in February and run through to July.
+They are held on Monday, Wednesday and Thursday evenings - Tuesdays are reserved for the UKAC contests which take place on VHF and UHF.
+There are four sections differentiated by the power output (QRP for power up to 10w, and Low Power for power up to 100w) and whether assistance is used.
+Assisted operation is where an operator is using support in order to locate and identify callsigns.
+Examples are the DX Cluster, RBN, local or remote multi-channel decoder such as CW Skimmer, internet spotting applications, receiving an SMS from another person on the whereabouts of stations, etc

 What is involved in each session?